walterbender/Syllabi/robotics.md

 There will be two weekly meetings: (1) a discussion and experiment;
 and (2) a recitation for in-depth review of the material.
 This is project-based course.
-Students will work as a team on a group project of their own choosing and engage in weekly challenges.
-The weekly challenges are designed to introduce specific skills that may be incorporated into the group project.
+Students will engage in weekly challenges.
+The weekly challenges are designed to introduce specific skills that may be incorporated into a group project.

+Students will also work as a team on a group project of their own choosing.
+The goal of the group project is to incorporate robotics and mechatronics into a project of personal interest and of relevance to the local community.
+How can robotics help you address an authentic problem?
+In formulating your proposed solution, use a decision matrix to document the choices made that lead to your outcome.

 Grading
 -------